In the past couple of years, I've run the TXU Energy Turkey Trot in uptown Houston on Thanksgiving morning. The 2005 event was actually my first 10K.

 This year I decided to run a 5K being held at the YMCA out in Katy.
 A cold front blew through the Houston area last night and the projected morning temperature was supposed to be in the upper 40s Fahrenheit.
 So the original plan was to wear a short-sleeved shirt and shorts.
 However, it turned out that the temps were in the lower 40s, so I kept my long-sleeved shirt on (over my short-sleeved shirt) and re-pinned my number to it.

 After a short warmup and settling in behind the starting line, the race organizers announced that the race start was being moved 30 minutes later because the walk-up registration was so heavy.
-That was annoying, but I had enough time to fit in a few more minutes of warmup jogging and a trip to the men's room inside the Y as we
+That was annoying, but I had enough time to fit in a few more minutes of warmup jogging and a trip to the men's room inside the Y as well.

 Mile 1: 8:22